rockero-cz/rockero-wiki/README.md

 [![Rockero](https://img.shields.io/badge/Rockero-yellow)](https://rockero.cz)
 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg)](LICENSE)

-Since we are moving the Laravel community in the `Czech Republic` and `Slovakia` to the next level, we decided to share this **Wiki** not only about Laravel.
+Since we are taking the Laravel community in the `Czech Republic` and `Slovakia` to the next level, we decided to share this **Wiki** not only about Laravel.

 Most of the sections were our internal best-practices and tips.
 However, we decided to share them with others to help the local community grow.